 The Truth About Soaking Smoking Chunks

 You should think twice before soaking your smoking chunks before adding them to your smoker or grill.
-Although it sounds like a simple and effective way to extend their burn time, as well as create more flavorful smoke, this isn’t necessarily the case.
+Although it sounds like a simple and effective way to extend their burn time, as well as create more flavorful smoke, this is not the case.

 Contrary to what some pitmasters believe, soaking smoking chunks in water doesn’t make them produce them more smoke when burned.
 The smoke you see pillowing out your smoker’s or grill’s dampers isn’t actually smoke.
 It’s moisture that’s being evaporated off your smoking chunks as they burn.
 As your smoking chunks heat up, water evaporates in the form of steam.
 Therefore, pre-soaked smoking chunks don’t produce more smoke; they only produce steam that looks similar to smoke.

 This means that you’re not actually extending the amount of time wood is adding flavor to your meat.
 Instead, your simply delaying it.
 The water in the wood must burn off first before the wood itself can start burning and producing smoke.
 Those first few minutes are vital for adding flavor, so you don’t want to miss it!

 Using pre-soaked smoking chunks can even cause several problems, including the following:

 - It temporarily creates “cold spots,” reducing the heat of your coals.